 Not all oncologists will discuss the risks and signs of developing secondary breast cancer with you when you finish primary breast cancer treatment.
 So, if you want to know about this, you may have to raise the subject yourself.
 Remember that you may have been given a Breast Cancer Care/Breast Cancer Now resource pack (for those in the UK) at some point during your treatment which covers these topics.
 It might be worth digging that out and referring to it with your medical team.

 Make sure you know whether you had lobular or ductal primary breast cancer because there are differences in the secondary breast cancer signs.

 Here are some questions that you might like to ask:

 - What is the difference between a local recurrence of primary breast cancer and the development of secondary breast cancer?
-(Although I’ve covered this issue on this website and directed you to places for more information, it is always preferable to speak to your medical team when it comes to medical issues.)
+(Although we’ve covered this briefly on this website and directed you to places for more information, it is always preferable to speak to your medical team when it comes to medical issues.)

 - What is my risk of developing secondary breast cancer?
 (It is entirely up to you whether you wish to ask this question.
 If you do ask the question, remember that it is just a guide and is not a definitive indication of whether you’ll have a recurrence or spread.
 So, think very carefully before you ask this question as to whether you wish to know the answer.)

 - How will I be monitored in the future?
 What monitoring will I have going forward, and what will I be monitored for?
 For example, will I have scans and if so, will they be checking for a local recurrence and/or secondary breast cancer?
 (It’s worth noting that most hospitals provide annual mammograms/physical checks to check for a local recurrence of primary breast cancer for a certain period of time, but it is unusual to have routine scans to check for the development of secondary breast cancer.)